QuentinRa/blog.quentinra.dev/programming/web/android/activities/index.md

 <div class="row row-cols-md-2"><div>

-Fragments are in many way similar to activities.
+Fragments are in many ways similar to activities.
 They are loaded by an activity, but they have their own lifecycle.

-* 👉 `Activity#onCreated` was split in 3 methods
+* 👉 `Activity#onCreated` was split into 3 methods
 * 👉 The navigation is done with a [Navigation Component](../views/index.md#-navigation-component-)
 * 👉 Some code need to be updated <small>(most "`this`" won't work...)</small>
   * Use `requireActivity()` to get an Activity